MicrosoftDocs/azure-docs/articles/azure-functions/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_queries/edit/4161).

+**Guidance**: Use the Backup and Restore feature to schedule regular backups of your app.
+Function apps running in the Premium plan have the same hosting capabilities as web apps in Azure App Service, which includes the "Backup and Restore" feature.

-**Guidance**: Use Azure DevOps or Azure Repos to securely store and manage your code.
+Also make use of a source control solution such as Azure Repos and Azure DevOps to securely store and manage your code.
 Azure DevOps Services leverages many of the Azure storage features to ensure data availability in the case of hardware failure, service disruption, or region disaster.
 Additionally, the Azure DevOps team follows procedures to protect data from accidental or malicious deletion.

+Back up your app in Azure: https://docs.microsoft.com/azure/app-service/manage-backup

 Understand data availability in Azure DevOps: https://docs.microsoft.com/azure/devops/organizations/security/data-protection?view=azure-devops#data-availability